louisgarnier/triton-1/README.md

 ### Workflow

 This is the required workflow when making changes to code, or adding features to the library.
+First thing: `git fetch upstream master` & `git rebase upstream/master` to make sure you have the latest code locally.

 1. Make sure you have the correct remote repos set up:
 `git remote -v` should output four lines: